anderfernandes/astral/README.md

 - Primaries cannot be changed
 - Only an expired primary can be added as a secondary on another membership
+- The minimum membership starting date for non-expired memberships is the the ending date of the current one plus one day

 Go to `Memberships`, find the membership, click on it to go to details and click `Renew`.
 The rest of the process is very similar to [creating](#creating).

+### Canceling

+A membership can be canceled.
+This might come handy if a previous primary wants to be a secondary in someone else's membership.

+Go to `membership details` and click `cancel membership`.

+**Be careful!
+Canceling a current membership should only be done by customer request.
+Membership days are not transferable to other memberships.**